DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 5. Once it can be verified that the Variables are no longer used in any running code, the Feature on DevCycle can be archived

-## How DevCycle helps identify flags that should be removed
+## Identifying flags that should be removed
 Luckily, DevCycle includes these four feature types as a first-class concept in our platform.
 Every time you create a new Feature, you are asked to choose which of these four types it falls under.
 You can then filter your features by those types on the dashboard to keep track of active releases, experiments etc.